 State regulations for pesticide control are published as the New Jersey Administrative Code Title 7 Chapter 30.
 There are currently 13 subchapters of the Code.
 Subchapter 13 (PDF), School Integrated Pest Management (IPM) was adopted on December 4, 2004 to supplement the existing twelve subchapters.
 The most recent revision to Title 7 Chapter 30 was published on May 18, 2008; each of these 13 subchapters is available as PDF files on the New Jersey Department of Environmental Protection (NJDEP) pesticide regulations webpage; any changes from the previous regulations are highlighted in red text for easy comparison.

 Currently, the NJDEP Division that administers pesticide regulations is the Division of Pesticides, Waste and Underground Storage Tank Enforcement.
-Within this Division, there are two bureaus.
-One bureau is the Bureau of Pesticide Compliance, which is responsible for enforcing the state and federal codes with regards to the use, sale, distribution, and manufacture of pesticides in the state of New Jersey.
-The other bureau is the Bureau of Licensing & Pesticide Operations, which administers licensing, registrations, and permits related to pesticides.
+Within this Division, the Bureau of Pesticide Compliance, is responsible for enforcing the state and federal codes with regard to the use, sale, distribution, and manufacture of pesticides in the state of New Jersey.
+The Bureau of Licensing & Registrations administers licensing, registrations, and permits that include pesticides.

 The purpose of these pages is to provide information and tools to meet the licensing requirements for New Jersey commercial and private applicators.